Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing: Model

-The timeline is summarized as follows: \begin{enumerate} \item The seller offers $(p_1,p_2)\in \mathbb{R}_+^2$. \item Upon observing the prices, the consumer progresses to $T_1$.
+The timeline is summarized: \begin{enumerate} \item The seller offers $(p_1,p_2)\in \mathbb{R}_+^2$. \item Upon observing the prices, the consumer progresses to $T_1$.
 She then decides either to \emph{pre-purchase} at $p_1$ or to \emph{wait}. \item The state of nature $\omega\in \{H,L\}$ is realized by the consumer. \item After realizing $\omega$, the consumer who did not pre-purchase enters $T_2$.
-She then decides whether to buy the good at the spot price, $p_2$. \item If the consumer purchases in any stage, the good is delivered at the end. \end{enumerate}
+She then decides whether to buy the good at the spot price, $p_2$. \item The good, once purchased, will be delivered at the end. \end{enumerate}

-The assumption that the seller offers (and commits to) the spot price in advance is in line with previous advance-purchase literature.\footnote{See \cite{gale1992airticket,gale1993advance}, \cite{dana1998advance}, \cite{shugan2000advance}, \cite{prasad2011advance} and \cite{karle2020selling}.
+The assumption that the seller commits to the spot price in advance is in line with previous advance-purchase literature.\footnote{See \cite{gale1992airticket,gale1993advance}, \cite{dana1998advance}, \cite{shugan2000advance}, \cite{prasad2011advance} and \cite{karle2020selling}.
 An exception is \cite{prasad2011advance}, which assumes the spot price is exogenously determined.} This assumption is relaxed in Section \ref{sec:commitment}, where an alternative game is introduced.
-In that corresponding game form, the seller has the option to decide in advance whether to commit to $p_2$.
+In that game form, the seller has the option to decide in advance whether to commit to $p_2$.